MendoncaGabriel/lib-server/Test.md

-# Teste de Desempenho: lib-server vs Express
+# Performance Test: lib-server vs Express

-Este documento descreve os testes de desempenho realizados para comparar o `lib-server` com o `Express`.
-O objetivo foi medir a capacidade de cada servidor de lidar com um alto volume de requisições por segundo (RPS) em um ambiente limitado de recursos.
+This document describes the performance tests conducted to compare `lib-server` with `Express`.
+The goal was to measure each server's ability to handle a high volume of requests per second (RPS) in a resource-constrained environment.

-## Ambiente de Teste
+## Test Environment

-Os testes foram realizados em um ambiente Docker com as seguintes especificações:
+The tests were conducted in a Docker environment with the following specifications:

-- **Memória**: 1024 MB
+- **Memory**: 1024 MB
 - **CPU**: 1 CPU
-- **Processador**: Intel Core i3-10100T
+- **Processor**: Intel Core i3-10100T
-- **Sistema de Contêineres**: Docker
+- **Container System**: Docker

-### Arquivos de Configuração
+### Configuration Files

 #### `docker-compose.yml`